 Ding Dong.
 You're Dead.

-I'll have my people check on this, but this could be the first Norweigan to make my Top 25 in Pickled Priest history (Motorpsycho's Behind the Sun was in consideration back in 2014, nor was I a huge fan of a-ha back in the 80s).
+I'll have my people check on this, but this could be the first Norweigan to make my Top 25 in Pickled Priest history (Motorpsycho's Behind the Sun was in consideration back in 2014, and I know I wasn't a huge fan of a-ha back in the 80s).
 So I don't feel guilty lumping both albums Hedvig Mollestad dropped this year into one slot.
-I was saving space for Ding Dong on this list since March thanks to its innovative mixture of jazz and wailing rock, borderline metal, guitar riffs, which are absolutely incredible, but then she snap released Tempest Revisited late in year, and that too was remarkable, but with a more restrained and subtle performance.
+I was saving space for Ding Dong on this list since March thanks to its innovative mixture of jazz and wailing rock, borderline metal, guitar riffs, which are absolutely incredible, but then she snap-released Tempest Revisited late in year, and that too was remarkable, but with a more restrained and subtle performance.
 Even if you don't love jazz, this should blow your rock & roll soul away.
 If you do, then be prepared for something completely different and amazing.